ENVOY-Digital-Corp/ENVOY-Portal-Landing/content/imprint.md

 Every Games shown within this website and the web app are belong to their respective companies/owners, ENVOY Portal only providing 3rd Party Service for their users.
 Images are taken from public domains to illustrate the games and possible activities.

 PT.
 Indo Digital Aset is a registered company in Republic of Indonesia.
-HO Address: APL Tower - Central Park, Lantai 19 Unit T7, J Tanjung Duren Selatan, Grogol Petamburan Kota ADM, Jakarta Barat DKI Jakarta
+HO Address: APL Tower - Central Park, Lantai 19 Unit T7, J
+Tanjung Duren Selatan, Grogol Petamburan Kota ADM, Jakarta Barat DKI Jakarta
+Phone: (021) - 31997322 ext 147

 Images: Vectors via <a href="https://www.freepik.com" rel="noopener" target="_blank">Freepik</a>